Master of Science in Criminal Justice

 - Demonstrate interactive skills and learn behavioral strategies for improving systemic communication within and between criminal justice agencies.

-- Demonstrate the ability to effectively interpret and use research methodology by completing a final research project prospectus on a topic related to professional practice in an actual criminal justice agency.
+- Demonstrate the ability to effectively interpret and make use of research methodology by completing a final research project prospectus on a topic related to professional practice in an actual criminal justice agency.

 Upon completion of the program, you can choose to enter doctoral programs in related fields or to seek a leadership position within: